manalafzal47/Ecommerce-App/README.md

 ## Features

 - Produce Browsing: Browse and search products by category
-- Shopping Cart: Add, remove and update items in the shoping cart
+- Shopping Cart: Add and update items in the shoping cart
 - Order Management: Place orders, and view order history

 ## Installation